Building Real-Time Chat in Astro with Cloudflare Durable Objects and WebSocket Hibernation

 Integrate Cloudflare adapter in your Astro project

-To deploy your Astro project to Cloudflare Pages and use Cloudflare KV, you need to install the Cloudflare adapter.
+To deploy your Astro project to Cloudflare Workers and use Cloudflare KV, you need to install the Cloudflare adapter.
 Execute the command below:

 Terminal window